grygy/pv217-microservices-materials/07/README.md

 #### 2.4.
 Connect the `BaggageStateChangeProducer` with the `BaggageService`

-When the state change we want to send the message as well.
+When the state changes, we want to send the message as well.
 Go to the `BaggageService` and inject the `BaggageStateChangeProducer` and call the `send` method when the baggage state changes.

 ### 3. Add Kafka consumer to the `passenger-service`